How to Code a Website

 Go ahead and sign up with any of the web hosting services, we’ll wait.
 When you’re back and have your web server configured and ready to go, scroll to the next step.

 P.S.
-If you just want to experiment with an HTML website on your computer, and don’t intend to make it public, use a local web server software.
-The one we recommend and like to use is called XAMPP.
-It has versions for both Mac and PC, and it’s easy to use.
+If you just want to experiment with an HTML website on your computer, and don’t intend to make it public, use a local development setup.
+The quickest option is to install Visual Studio Code (VS Code) and add the free Live Server extension – it lets you preview your HTML files in a browser with automatic reloading every time you save.
+Alternatively, you can use a local web server software called XAMPP.
+It has versions for both Mac and PC.
 Here’s a guide on how to install it on your computer.

 1. Learn the Basics of HTML

-The main element of an HTML structure is an HTML tag.
+The main building blocks of an HTML structure are elements, tags, and attributes.

 A tag, for example, looks like this: